In this Schwinn Airdyne Pro review, we will look at everything you may want to know about the bike before you purchase it.

-- Doesn’t come with a heart rate monitor
+- It doesn’t come with a heart rate monitor

-If you want to monitor your heart rate, you will have to buy a chest strap, such as the T31.
+If you want to monitor your heart rate, you will have to buy a chest strap.

-This model lacks Bluetooth Capability that is standard with many other models in its price range.
+This model lacks speakers and Bluetooth capability that is standard with many other models in its price range.

 The Schwinn Airdyne Pro is one of the best air bikes on the market today.
-Fully adjustable, it can accommodate people of most heights, and it has a higher than average user weight capacity.
+It is fully adjustable, it can accommodate people of most heights, and it has a higher than average user weight capacity.

-Being of commercial grade, it isn’t the cheapest model you will find, but its quality, durability, and range of useful programs make it excellent value for money.
+Being of commercial grade, it isn’t the cheapest model you will find, but it is mid-priced compared to most other types of stationary bike, and its quality, durability, and range of useful programs make it excellent value for money.

 If this isn’t the right air bike for you, you may like to check out this review of the LifeCORE Fitness Assault Air Bike Trainer.